invertase/react-native-firebase/README.md

   });

-  // get current authentication state for user const credentialState = await appleAuth.getCredentialStateForUser(appleAuthRequestResponse.user);
+  // get current authentication state for user
+  // /!\ This method must be tested on a real device.
+On the iOS simulator it always throws an error. const credentialState = await appleAuth.getCredentialStateForUser(appleAuthRequestResponse.user);

   // use credentialState response to ensure the user is authenticated